Baptist Church, Martham (including the graveyard)

 The first Baptist application for a Bishop’s Licence from Martham has been traced to 1800.
 In their application dated 15th January 1800, Thomas Pickers, a cordwainer (shoemaker) certified that “a certain new Elected Building called the Meeting House………is by him designed and set apart as a place for religious worship of Almighty God for the divers of his Majesty’s Protestant subjects dissenting from the church of England called Baptists”.
 It was adjacent to the old Baptist Burial Ground beside the footpath leading westward from Black Street into Oak Tree Close.
 Its first leader was Mr Wiscard Davey and it was a branch of the Great Yarmouth Baptist Chapel which was founded in 1785.
 That building would probably have been clay lump or a wood framed corrugated iron structure and lasted 78 years but has long since disappeared.
 It is said that there were several memorials to Baptists on the walls that were moved to the new chapel but have since vanished.
 The 1841 census lists Samuel Cowling as the Baptist Minister and he lived on The Green.

 In 1879 a commemorative foundation stone was laid when building of the present Baptist Chapel on the north side of the Village Green started.
-The chapel was built in red bricks given by Mr Moore of Martham and it included a kitchen, coal store and provisions for a school room.
+The chapel was built in red bricks given by Robert Moore (1825-1885) of Martham and it included a kitchen, coal store and provisions for a school room.
 On 29th March 1880 its opening services were held as reported in the Norfolk News article shown below.
 The new chapel could accommodate 170 people and one of its first ministers to preach in the new church was the Rev. Charles Stovell who lived a couple of doors away at Brooklyn House in 1881.
 He seems to have had a record of travelling to new churches in various parts of the country and by 1891 he had moved to become the Pastor at Chudleigh in Devon where another new church was being established.

 It is apparent that the Church needed repairs by the mid 1920’s and in 1925 an article appeared in the Independent & The Journal newspaper on 9th August that year about a fete held at Sutfield House in aid of the Baptist Church renovation fund.
 A copy of the rather long article is shown below with a transcription of the first part of it.